seyedeh-mona-ebrahimi/AI_Software_Engineering_Assistant/README.md

 ```bash
 streamlit run frontend/app.py
 ```
 > This opens the assistant in your browser.
-You can enter a query, speak a question, or upload a screenshot.
+You can enter a query, speak a question, or upload a screenshot and one gets the responses and links to the resources.
+> In addition to that, a Json file includes the link and information you searched for in the query, will be saved too!
+Yaaaaaaaaay:)
 ---

 ## 🔄 System Workflow